eriksank/math-php/README.md

 https://github.com/eriksank/math-php/blob/master/impersonator.png

-I think that Facebook and Google+ are even dangerous.
+I think that Facebook, Google+, and LinkedIn are even dangerous.

-If anything of financial value ever starts going on there -- as opposed to just aimless babbling -- you will soon no longer be talking to the person that you think you are talking with at Google+ or Facebook, but more likely to his murderer, who has successfully taken his place, and is now controlling his social media accounts.
+If anything of financial value ever starts going on there -- as opposed to just aimless babbling -- you will soon no longer be talking to the person that you think you are talking with at Google+, Facebook, or LinkedIn, but more likely to his murderer, who has successfully taken his place, and is now controlling his social media accounts.